solana-foundation/developer-content/content/guides/games/energy-system.md

 The interesting part happens in the `update_energy` function.
 We check how much time has passed and calculate the energy that the player will have at the given time.
 We will do the same in the client.
 We lazily update the energy instead of polling it all the time.
-The is a common technique in game development.
+This is a common technique in game development.

 ```rust
 const TIME_TO_REFILL_ENERGY: i64 = 60;
 const MAX_ENERGY: u64 = 10;